-On the day of inspection, we collected 41 CQC comment cards filled in by patients and spoke with one other patient.
-Feedback received about the practice was positive
+On the day of inspection, we collected 14 CQC comment cards filled in by patients.
+Feedback received about the practice was positive.

-During the inspection we spoke with three dentists, three dental nurses, the receptionist and the practice manager.
+During the inspection we spoke with two dentists, two dental nurses including the practice manager and one receptionist.
 We looked at practice policies and procedures and other records about how the service is managed.

-The practice is open: Monday from 8.30am to 5.30pm, Tuesday: from 8am to 5.30pm, Wednesday: from 8.30am to 5.30pm, Thursday: from 8.30am to 5.30pm and Friday: from 8.30am to 3pm.
+The practice is open: Monday and Tuesday: from 8.15am to 5pm, Wednesday: from 8.15am to 12.30pm, Thursday: from 8.15am to 5pm and Friday: from 8.15am to 12.30pm.